 “It’s wonderful to be out of my mind again.”

-We first meet Gurney Slade (Anthony Newley) as he walks out of the bland sitcom that he is a character in and out into a world where flights of fancy, musings on life and surreal imaginings collide – talking dogs, advertising posters that come to life, imaginary figures who come back to demand a fuller existence and digs at the artifice of TV all mix with Gurney’s internal monologues as he ponders the mysteries of life.
-Very little actually happens as the episodes go nowhere, but the trip is a thoroughly engaging one.
+The Strange World of Gurney Slade sets out its stall from the opening scene, where we are shown what television comedy is (or, more accurately, was in 1960) and then have the rug pulled from under us, letting us know that this is going to be something very different.
+We first meet Gurney Slade (Anthony Newley) as he breaks the fourth wall and walks out of the bland sitcom that he is a character in, heading out into a world where flights of fancy, musings on life and surreal imaginings collide – talking dogs, advertising posters that come to life, imaginary figures who come back to demand a fuller existence and digs at the artifice of TV all mix with Gurney’s internal monologues as he ponders the mysteries of life in what often feels like a stream of consciousness.